UnseenWizzard/git_training/README.md

 When you `git pull` while there is a difference between the _Local_ and _Remote Repository_ the exact same thing happens as when you `merge` two branches.

-Additonally, you can think of the relationship between branches on the _Remote_ and the one in the _Local Repository_ as a special case of creating a branch based on another.
+Additionally, you can think of the relationship between branches on the _Remote_ and the one in the _Local Repository_ as a special case of creating a branch based on another.
-A local branch is based on a banches state on the _Remote_ from the time you last `fetched` it.
+A local branch is based on a branches state on the _Remote_ from the time you last `fetched` it.

 Thinking that way, the two options to get _remote_ changes make a lot of sense: